Explore Gay Honolulu.

 Hawaii is on top of many people’s bucket lists, and for good reason.
 Stunning beaches, warm, welcoming, and very handsome locals, and tropical temperatures make this destination a must-visit.

 Honolulu, on the island of Oahu, is the capital of Hawaii and home to Waikiki.
-While slightly more laid back than the mainland, there is a gay scene here, and Hawaiian people embrace people from all lifestyles.
+As the heart of gay Honolulu, the city offers a laid-back yet vibrant gay scene where Hawaiian people warmly embrace all lifestyles.

 Lazing around by the pool or on the beach is a favorite pastime for many visitors.
-The aptly named Queens Surf Beach at the far east of Waikiki Beach is the unofficial gay beach.
+The aptly named Queens Surf Beach at the far east of Waikiki Beach is the unofficial gay beach and a popular hotspot in gay Honolulu.

-The gay scene in Honolulu isn’t as vibrant as, say, San Francisco or New York, but there are gay bars scattered around the city.
+The gay Honolulu scene isn’t as vibrant as, say, San Francisco or New York, but there are gay bars scattered around the city.
 From casual meeting places to nightclubs, bars with drag shows, or late-night karaoke, there’s something to cater to everyone’s taste.

 More